Local elections – ask candidates about cycling

 A speed limit of 20 mph will reduce the risk of collisions, help people feel safer and benefit people’s physical and mental well-being.
 A child is 3 times more likely to die if hit by a car on a 30mph road than on a 20mph road.

-Wales is introducing a 20mph speed limit on restricted roads in September 2023.
+Wales has introduced a 20mph speed limit on restricted roads in September 2023.

 The 20 is plenty campaign website offers lots of useful information about 20mph speed limits and their benefits.